Skip to content

 Implementation of micro operation

-The set of micro operation for a system is mostly sufficient for designing ‘ts data paths.
+The set of micro operations for a system is mostly sufficient for designing its data paths.
 Data paths are defined as the connection between components used for data transfers.
-The basic limitation of such system is that, it does not show the conditions under which the transfers occur.
+The basic limitation of such a system is that it does not show the conditions under which the transfers occur.

-Above figure shows that the data may flow from register R1 to register R2 but it does not specifies when R2 should load this data.
-To avoid such limitation, normally, the transfer occurs only under a predetermined control condition.
+The above figure shows that the data may flow from register R1 to register R2, but it does not specify when R2 should load this data.
+To avoid such a limitation, normally, the transfer occurs only under a predetermined control condition.

-For example, α is control input and data transfer occurs when it is high.
+For example, α is the control input, and data transfer occurs when it is high.
 This can be shown by means of an if-then statement.

 IF (α = 1) THEN (R2 ← R1)

-Sometimes, control function is used to specify the register transfer by separating the control variables from the register transfer micro operation.
+Sometimes, the control function is used to specify the register transfer by separating the control variables from the register transfer micro operation.
 Hardware Description Languages (HDLs) often use this compact notation.
-Syntax for this is given as follows:
+The syntax for this is given as follows:

 Conditions: Micro-Operations